gamblevore/speedie/Documentation/xml.md

 Or if what you have is really "binary-like", you can use the binary string.

     data #(6da7494de9243de7)#

+Additionally, Jeebox has two forms.
+A textual-form and a binary-form named 'jbin'.
+Yes, you can now store jpegs or other pictures/music directly in a Jeebox file with no encoding-overhead, or hexing needed.
+This is done in speedie via like this:

+    || myfile = "~/Desktop/doc.jbin"
+    myfile <~ document.render_jbin

+In C++ it is done like this:

+    auto data = document.render(1) // I'll add a proper named constant later.
+1 means "render as jbin".

 #### Lack of Legacy
 Jeebox is modern language.
 It has no baggage!